There’s really only one question to ask yourself when deciding if an LLC is right for your skin care business:

 - How the company may be dissolved

-You need this to open business bank accounts and hire any employees (if you previously had an EIN for a sole proprietorship, you’ll need to get a new one for your LLC).
+There are many benefits to creating an EIN for your skin care business, including the ability to open business bank accounts and hire any employees (if you previously had an EIN for a sole proprietorship, you’ll need to get a new one for your LLC).

 You can get an EIN for free from the IRS website.